 For more climate info: Antigua Weather Guide…

-By air, Antigua receives daily non-stop flights from North America, Europe and other Caribbean islands, including the US Virgin Islands and Puerto Rico.
+The airport receives daily nonstop flights from North America, Europe and other Caribbean islands, including the US Virgin Islands and Puerto Rico.

 By sea, St John’s deep-sea harbour is a favourite stopover for cruise liners from the USA, Puerto Rico, the UK, Europe and South America.